-Use this schedule for resident or part-year resident individual shareholders, resident estate shareholders, and resident trust shareholders.
+Complete this schedule for resident or part-year resident individual shareholders, resident estate shareholders, and resident trust shareholders.
+Complete Schedule K-1(NR) for all other shareholders.

 Form 120S Schedule K-1, is required only if the S corporation has capital gain (loss) for the taxable year.
 If the S corporation does not have a capital gain (loss) for the taxable year, filing Form 120S Schedule K-1 is not necessary.

 Type or print the required information in the name, address, and information boxes on the top of the Form 120S Schedule K-1.
 Indicate whether the S corporation's taxable year is a calendar year or a fiscal year; if a fiscal year, indicate the period covered by the taxable year on the schedule.
 Indicate whether this is an original or an amended schedule.